ArchipelagoMW/Archipelago/worlds/mmbn3/docs/en_MegaMan Battle Network 3.md

 The Secret Area is unlocked from the start, but still does require 100 or more Standard Chips in the Library to access.
 Jacking Out has been enabled in the Secret Area.

-## What is the goal of Mega Man Battle Network 3 when randomized?
+## What is the goal of "MegaMan Battle Network 3 when randomized?

 Defeat Alpha on the WWW Base.
 You will not be able to access the Island until you have acquired the item `GigFreez`, which will be the eight item in the `progressive-undernet` item sequence.
 You will need to acquire Undernet Ranks 10, 9, 8, 7, 3, 2, and 1 before acquiring `GigFreez`